 Requests will be accepted on the telephone for the elderly and housebound patients please ring the surgery on 01922 423580.
+Requests will only be taken over the telephone if you are elderly or housebound.

 Acute prescriptions requested before 11.00am will usually be available for collection after 3.00pm.